-Bendetto continued, “Agape, Fortuna, Etoile, your brothers too—that was all you, wasn’t it?
+Bendetto continued, “Agape, Fortuna, Etoile, your brothers too—that was all you?
 Why?”

 “How can you ask me that after everything you’ve done?
 Can’t you see the hypocrisy behind it?”
 Francis lifted the book so that Bendetto was eye-level with him.
 “But I have to thank you for the information about the third reservoir.
 I should’ve known it was there.”
 He chuckled.
 “Tell me, Bendetto, what do you think’ll happen if I close my gate with your head still stuck right here?”

 Suddenly, Fernando pulled his hand out of Matilda’s and crawled out from beneath the table before she could stop him.